-Professor Michael Vastine joined the faculty of St. Thomas University School of Law in 2004, where he is a tenured professor of law and Director of the Immigration Clinic.
+Professor Michael Vastine joined the faculty of St. Thomas University College of Law in 2004, where he is a tenured professor of law and Director of the Immigration Clinic.
 A frequent conference speaker and author, he is also a leader of the immigration bar, with extensive service within the American Immigration Lawyers Association (AILA).
 From 2011-20, he was elected to serve on the AILA South Florida Chapter Board of Directors, including a term as Chair of the Chapter.
 Professor Vastine’s AILA national-level service includes multiple terms on the Federal Litigation Section Steering Committee, Annual Conference Planning Committee, and Amicus Curiae Committee.
 His impact litigation principally relates to immigration and crimes, including the lead case at the Florida Supreme Court establishing the constitutional rights of immigrant defendants to effective representation by their criminal counsel, and multiple cases at the U.S. Court of Appeals for the Eleventh Circuit delineating the immigration consequences of Florida convictions involving controlled substances.
 Additionally, he has represented AILA and other community-based organizations, as amicus curiae counsel, in forums ranging from the Board of Immigration Appeals to the U.S. Supreme Court, in matters including the constitutional limits of indefinite detention of immigrants, the due process rights of the physically deported, and the immigration consequences of state crimes.
 In 2013, Professor Vastine received the AILA (National) Elmer Fried Award for Excellence in Teaching.

 The Trafficking Victims Protection Act (TVPA) of 2000 is the first comprehensive federal law to address trafficking in persons.
-The law provides a three-pronged approach that includes prevention, protection, and prosecution.
-The TVPA was reauthorized through the Trafficking Victims Protection Reauthorization Act (TVPRA) of 2003), 2005, and The William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008.
+The TVPA provides a three-pronged approach that includes prevention, protection, and prosecution.
+Since 2000, the TVPA has been reauthorized and updated as federal law continues to address trafficking in persons.

 - 18 U.S.C. § 1581 – Peonage